 These universities are building impressive campuses featuring world-class teaching facilities and internationally-educated professors, leading their graduates to work in Shenzhen’s elite industries.

 The CUHK Shenzhen campus reflects both Chinese elements and Western charm, showing the concepts of “mountain, tree and courtyard”.

 Are you someone who enjoys the great outdoors?
 Bask in the romantic and scenic beauty of Hangzhou and experience nature like never before!
 Hangzhou is one of the seven ancient capitals of China and is a highly visited tourist destination in the region.

 Hangzhou may be the smallest city on the list, but it’s big in cultural heritage, historical attractions, economic prosperity and infrastructure.
 It also ranks high as one of the most favored Chinese city for international students.
 If you want to avoid the chaos of city life, and enjoy nature while studying, Hangzhou is the best place for you.

 Want to see China’s most famous creatures, the cute giant pandas?
 Or see the biggest building in the world?
-Then come study in Chengdu and experience the laid-back lifestyle while enjoying the perks of a modern Chinese metropolis.
+Chengdu is known for its laid-back lifestyle with the perks of a modern Chinese metropolis.

 Chengdu is the capital of Sichuan Province in western China.
 Around the city, you will rarely see people in a hurry as Chengdu is popular for its slow pace of life.
 However, it doesn’t mean Chengdu lacks the upbeat vibe.
 It is big on leisure, entertainment and outdoor activities.
 It is also where Chinese tea culture originated.

 During your free time, you can lounge around the city’s beautiful parks, visit the Sichuan Opera or enjoy a spicy hot pot with new friends.